FluxSpace 2.0

 FluxSpace 2.0 — a pneumatic inflatable pavilion installed in the Giardini for the 7th Venice Architecture Biennale, blurring the boundary between physical and virtual reality through rotating mirrors, webcams, and real-time online transmission.
 Now in the collection of the Solomon R. Guggenheim Museum, New York.

-Selected to represent the United States at the 7th International Architecture Exhibition at the Venice Biennale in 2000, Asymptote installed FluxSpace 2.0 outdoors among the trees of the Giardini gardens.
-One of three prototypes developed by the practice at the time, the large-scale structure represented a convergence of media, technology, spectacle, interactivity, and architecture — an inhabitable experiment in bridging physical and virtual audiences.
-The project was sponsored by IPIX Imaging and is now in the permanent collection of the Solomon R. Guggenheim Museum, New York, a gift of The Bohen Foundation.
+Invited to participate in the 7th International Architecture Exhibition at the Venice Biennale in 2000 — Massimiliano Fuksas’s Less Aesthetics, More Ethics — Asymptote installed FluxSpace 2.0 outdoors among the trees of the Giardini gardens.
+Separate from the American Pavilion, where Hani Rashid simultaneously co-curated Architectural Laboratories with Greg Lynn and Columbia GSAPP students, FluxSpace 2.0 was Asymptote’s own large-scale installation — a convergence of media, technology, spectacle, interactivity, and architecture, and an inhabitable experiment in bridging physical and virtual audiences.
+The project was commissioned by The Bohen Foundation, with technology sponsorship from IPIX Imaging, and is now in the permanent collection of the Solomon R. Guggenheim Museum, New York, a gift of The Bohen Foundation.

 Structure